 It restricts the flow of fluid into and out of the injured area.
 Swelling provides warmth to the knee but is a major impediment to getting fresh blood and nutrients into the injured area for cellular repair.
 The only way we physically heal is by transporting nutrients to damaged tissue and transporting debris out of damaged tissue.
 Any impediment to this process slows healing.
 (This is a gross simplification of cellular activity, but sometimes high level observation of human function provides the clarity we need.)

 To recap, swelling prevents further injury to injured tissue, turns off surrounding muscles to further safeguard the knee, and warms injured region.
 The major downsides of swelling are that it restricts movement, deactivates muscular contractions, and slows healing.

-Why You Should Reduce Swelling As Soon As Possible
+Why You Should Reduce Swelling in the ACL Knee As Soon As Possible

 Swelling is the primary inhibiting factor in the first 2-3 months of ACLR (anterior cruciate ligament reconstruction) recovery.
 You cannot increase ROM or improve muscular contraction power without first dealing with the swelling.
 As the swelling decreases, both muscle strength and ROM increase as a result.